richard-smith-67/Fast-800/docs/index.md

 ## Day 30

 I think I can see my breast bone.
 Or maybe it's a tumour.
 Press it a few times...I think it's my breast bone.
-Prays.
+Pray.

 81.4kg or thereabouts forever!
 Yay!